 In December 2017, Charter and A/N entered into an amendment to the letter agreement (the "Letter Agreement") that requires A/N to sell to Charter or to Charter Holdings, on a monthly basis, a number of shares of Charter Class A common stock or Charter Holdings common units that represents a pro rata participation by A/N and its affiliates in any repurchases of shares of Charter Class A common stock from persons other than A/N effected by Charter during the immediately preceding calendar month, at a purchase price equal to the average price paid by Charter for the shares repurchased from persons other than A/N during such immediately preceding calendar month.
 A/N and Charter both have the right to terminate or suspend the pro rata repurchase arrangement on a prospective basis once Charter or Charter Holdings have repurchased shares of Class A common stock or Charter Holdings common units from A/N and its affiliates for an aggregate purchase price of \$400 million.
-Charter Holdings purchased from A/N 369,475 and 83,416 Charter Holdings common units at an average price per unit of \$343.88 and \$324.63 or \$127 million and \$27 million during the three months ended March 31, 2018 and 2017, respectively.
+Charter Holdings purchased from A/N 0.7 million and 1.1 million Charter Holdings common units at an average price per unit of \$295.31 and \$312.38, or \$201 million and \$328 million, during the three and six months ended June 30, 2018, respectively.
+Charter Holdings purchased from A/N 1.2 million and 1.3 million Charter Holdings common units at an average price per unit of \$326.50 and \$326.38, or \$402 million and \$429 million, during the three and six months ended June 30, 2017, respectively.

-As of March 31, 2018, Charter had remaining board authority to purchase an additional \$554 million of Charter's Class A common stock and/or Charter Holdings common units.
+As of June 30, 2018, Charter had remaining board authority to purchase an additional \$786 million of Charter's Class A common stock and/or Charter Holdings common units.
 Charter is not obligated to acquire any particular amount of common stock, and the timing of any purchases that may occur cannot be predicted and will largely depend on market conditions and other potential uses of capital.
 Purchases may include open market purchases, tender offers or negotiated transactions.
 To the extent such purchases occur, CCO Holdings and its subsidiaries are the primary source for funding such purchases through distributions to their parent companies.